-Include Our Free-to-use Integrations, Drivers And Utilities In Your Own Code
+Include Our Free-to-use Code In Your Own Applications

 To use any of Electric Imp’s code libraries, you need to follow these simple rules: